-No late assignments will be accepted except for a few circumstances.
-Valid excuses include, but are not limited to, deaths in the family, jury duty, hospitalization for illness, etc. Non-valid excuses include, but are not limited to, oversleeping, "my printer didn't work," "I wasn't here when you assigned it," "my internet service at home is out so I could not submit my assignment online", etc.
+No late assignments will be accepted unless prior arrangements are made with the instructor for valid excuses.
+Valid excuses include, but are not limited to, deaths in the family, jury duty, hospitalization for illness, etc. Non-valid excuses include, but are not limited to, oversleeping, "my printer didn't work," "I wasn't here when you assigned it," "my internet service at home is out so I could not submit my assignment online", etc. If you have concerns I am happy to discuss with you about your specific situation and clarify any questions you have.